 Snow disposal sites have been inventoried, mapped, and evaluated over the years with annual updates and improvements.
 In 2006, the co-permittees evaluated their snow disposal sites for siting, maintenance, and use of BMPs.
 In 2018, the co-permittees began work on a comprehensive GIS mapping of public and private snow disposal sites in the urbanized area.
 The GIS mapping also includes an attribute table with details about each site.
-In 2020, a snow storage evaluation report reviewing existing land use regulations and policies was submitted to DEC, Appendix F, (F03).
-In 2022, snow disposal site locations were updated and are available at:
+In 2020, a snow storage evaluation report reviewing existing land use regulations and policies was submitted to ADEC, Appendix F, (F01).
+In 2023, snow disposal site locations were updated and are available at:

-https://fnsb.maps.arcgis.com/apps/webappviewer/index.html?id=66d32548f99440b1b864d6e47d80b78e
+https://fbx.maps.arcgis.com/apps/instant/sidebar/index.htmlappid=c589f62ca7b74fb4833f8d4db0fe68a3

-Additionally, in 2022 FNSB and FSWAC created a snow removal brochure "Handle the Snow Like a Pro" (sent out to contractors) with helpful resource links and BMPs when handing snow, Appendix A, (A03).
+Additionally, in 2023 FNSB and FSWAC created a snow removal brochure "Handle the Snow Like a Pro" (sent out to contractors) with helpful resource links and BMPs when handing snow, Appendix A, (A06).
 These snow disposal site updates and evaluations are on-going to minimize and reduce the potential discharge of pollutants from snow disposal sites into MS4 waterbodies.

-The following individuals were responsible for implementing and coordinating the post-construction storm water management activities during the 2022 reporting period:
+The following individuals were responsible for implementing and coordinating the post-construction storm water management activities during the 2023 reporting period:

-- City of Fairbanks Andrew Ackerman, Environmental Manager (early 2022) - City of Fairbanks -John O'Brien, Environmental Manager (late 2022) - City of North Pole Bill Butler, Director of City Services (early 2022) - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger, Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst (mid 2022) - FNSB Janet Smith, Deputy Director, Public Works
+- City of Fairbanks John O'Brien, Environmental Manager - City of North Pole Robert Wallace, Director of City Services - UAF Russ Steiger Environmental Compliance Officer - ADOT&PF Cynthia Nelson, Maintenance & Operations Environmental Impact Analyst - ADOT&PF Melissa Riordan, Maintenance & Operations Environmental Impact Analyst